 The Southern Region

-To ensure that all local authority development plans are consistent with the RSES and relevant national policy, draft plans or proposed variations to development plans are referred by the Local Authority to the Regional Assembly.
-Following the preparation of a new draft development plan, or a proposed variation to an existing development plan, the Regional Assembly will consider if the draft is consistent with the RSES and can issue formal recommendations to the relevant local authority where necessary.
+To ensure that all City & County Development Plans are consistent with the RSES and relevant national policy, draft plans or proposed variations to development plans are referred by the Local Authority to the Regional Assembly.
+Following the preparation of a new draft development plan, or a proposed variation to an existing development plan, the Regional Assembly will consider whether the draft is consistent with the RSES and can issue formal recommendations to the relevant Local Authority where necessary.

-The Assembly is a prescribed body under the Planning Acts.
-This means that it must be consulted on certain strategic infrastructural proposals.
-When assessing any such proposals the Assembly has regard to the general welfare, strategic planning and sustainable development requirements of the region.
-In practise this means it takes into account the physical, economic, social, demographic, infrastructural and environmental situation of the region.
-Under the Act the Assembly must seek to protect or improve the region’s environment, its heritage, amenity and cultural resources.
+The Assembly is a prescribed body under the Planning Acts which means that it must be consulted on certain strategic infrastructural proposals.
+When assessing any such proposals, the Assembly has regard to the general welfare, strategic planning and sustainable development requirements of the region.
+In practice this means it takes into account the physical, economic, social, demographic, infrastructural and environmental situation of the region.
+Under the Act, the Assembly must seek to protect or improve the region’s environment, its heritage, amenity and cultural resources.